Why is cotton bad for hiking?

 Gore-Tex

 Gore-Tex is a waterproof and breathable fabric that is commonly used in hiking jackets and pants.
-This fabric is designed to keep you dry and comfortable during wet weather conditions, while also allowing moisture to escape from the inside.
-Gore-Tex is lightweight, durable, and easy to care for, making it a great choice for backpackers and frequent hikers.
+This fabric is designed to keep you dry and comfortable during wet weather, while also allowing moisture to escape from the inside.
+Gore-Tex is lightweight, durable, and easy to care for, making it an excellent choice for backpackers and frequent hikers.

 Polartec

 Polartec is a fleece fabric that is commonly used in hiking jackets and mid-layers.
-This fabric is warm, breathable, and lightweight, making it ideal for use in colder weather conditions.
-Polartec is also quick-drying and easy to care for, making it a great choice for backpackers and frequent hikers.
+This fabric is warm, breathable, and lightweight, making it ideal for colder weather.
+Polartec is also quick-drying and easy to care for, making it a good choice for backpackers and frequent hikers.

 Ripstop Nylon

 Ripstop nylon is a durable and lightweight fabric that is commonly used in hiking backpacks and tents.
-This fabric is designed to resist tearing and ripping, making it ideal for use in rugged terrain.
+This fabric resists tearing and ripping, making it ideal for use in rugged terrain.
 Ripstop nylon is also water-resistant, which is a bonus for hikers who may encounter rain or wet conditions.

 Conclusion